IBM/detect-secrets-stream/docs/detect-secrets-suite-faq.md

 ### What is detect-secrets-suite?

 `detect-secrets-suite` is the next generation of the Detect Secrets service.
-It uses are using [IBM Cloud](http://cloud.ibm.com)'s streaming and analysis capabilities to find secrets (tokens, keys, etc) in source code.
+It uses [IBM Cloud](http://cloud.ibm.com)'s streaming and analysis capabilities to find secrets (tokens, keys, etc) in source code.

 Under the hood, it uses a non-blocking [pre-receive hook](#what-is-a-pre-receive-hook) to track [push information](#what-information-do-you-track-for-each-push).
 This queues an asynchronous scan request for potential secrets, for each commit in turn.